elec327/elec327.github.io/lab1/index.md

 current?
 To be safe when using the MSP430, should you use a larger or smaller resistor?</li>
 </ol>

-**Upload your answers to the questions, your code, and a video URL to Canvas.**
+**Upload your answers to the questions and your code.
+Make sure to demo functionality by deadline.**